-Commercially Useful Function:
+2. Commercially Useful Function:

-As a prime contractor, consultant, or vendor, a DBE shall perform a significant portion of the contract work with its own work force in accordance with normal industry practices and Subsection 108.01 Subletting of Contract of the Standard Specifications.
+As a prime contractor, consultant, or vendor, a DBE shall perform of its contract work with its own work force in accordance with Subsection 108.01 Subletting of Contract of the Standard Specifications.

 A prime contractor, consultant, or vendor can credit expenditures to a DBE subcontractor toward DBE goals only if the DBE performs a commercially useful function on the contract.
 A DBE performs a commercially useful function when it is responsible for execution of the work of a contract and is carrying out its responsibilities by actually performing, managing, and supervising the work involved.